 10) Choose durable finishes

-Metal roofing (now more cost-competitive), quality underlayments, and composite porch materials can reduce long-term spend—especially for rural, lakefront, or high-wind sites.
+Metal roofing is becoming more cost-competitive, and quality underlayments and composite porch materials help reduce long-term expenses, especially for rural, lakefront, or windy locations.

 11) Prevent sewer surprises